adospinoiu/MERN_WhatsApp_Clone/README (GitHub Created Blank).md

 #16 Complete the Sidebar-component and then move on to the Chat-component

 #17 Chat-component; work on header-section which includes the Avatar, info, and icons

+#18 Chat-component; worn on body-section which contains the actual conversations or messages